Assay

 Questions

-No — Assay is a companion, not a clinician.
+No — Assay is a sounding board, not a clinician.
 If you're in an active crisis or have a clinical question, we'll point you to professional help.
 For everything else, including the heavy stuff, we listen.

 Only you.
 Conversations are encrypted at rest, we never train models on your data, and you can delete anything you want, whenever you want.